bblanimation/interactive-physics-editor/README.md

 You can purchase Interactive Physics Editor on the [Blender Market](https://www.blendermarket.com/products/interactive-physics-editor)

-Purchasing a license entitles you to tool support and helps ensure the addon's continued development.
+Purchasing a license (and/or sponsoring the me here on GitHub) entitles you to tool support and helps ensure the addon's continued development.

 ## Getting Support